-3.1.
-The responsibilities of Concacaf include but are not limited to:
+- 3.1.
+The responsibilities of Concacaf include but are not limited to: - 3.1.1.

-- 3.1.1.
 Supervising general preparations and deciding on the structure and format of The Competition; - 3.1.2.
 Setting the dates and approving the venues of the matches during The Competition; - 3.1.3.
 Determining the match schedule and kick-off times for The Competition; - 3.1.4.
-Choosing the official football for The Competition. - 3.1.4.1.
+Approving the official football for The Competition. - 3.1.4.1.
 Only footballs abiding by the FIFA Quality Mark standard (FIFA Quality PRO, FIFA Quality, International Match Standard) will be approved; - 3.1.5.
 Approving the choice of the WADA-accredited laboratory that will carry out the doping analyses as proposed by the FIFA Anti-Doping Unit; - 3.1.6.
 Deciding which matches will be subject to doping test; - 3.1.7.
-Appointing Venue Coordinators, Match Coordinators, Match Commissioners, Referees, Referee Assessors, Disciplinary Committee Members and any other delegates (hereinafter: Match Officials) for The Competition; - 3.1.8.
+Appointing Venue Coordinators, Match Coordinators, Match

+- Commissioners, Referees, Referee Assessors, VAR Officials (if applicable), Disciplinary Committee Members and any other delegates (hereinafter: Match Officials) for The Competition; - 3.1.8.
 Daily allowance and international traveling expenses for the Concacaf Match Officials; - 3.1.9.
-Assessing protests and taking appropriate steps to verify their admissibility, with the exception of protests concerning the eligibility of players, which are dealt with by the Concacaf Disciplinary Committee;
+Assessing protests and taking appropriate steps to verify their admissibility, with the exception of protests concerning the eligibility of players, which are dealt with by the Concacaf Disciplinary Committee; - 3.1.10.

-- 3.1.10.
 Collecting of team information (i.e., team lists, rooming lists, menus, travel itineraries, visa information, uniform colors, etc.); - 3.1.11.
 Deciding cases of Participating Member Associations failing to adhere to the time limits and/or the formal requirements for submitting the necessary documents; - 3.1.12.
-Dealing with cases of abandoned matches (as per the Laws of the Game) in accordance with these Regulations; - 3.1.13.
+Dealing with cases of abandoned matches (as per the IFAB Laws of the Game) in accordance with these Regulations; - 3.1.13.
 Deciding on the rescheduling of matches due to extraordinary circumstances or force majeure; - 3.1.14.
 Disciplinary measures and communication of actions taken; - 3.1.15.
-Daily assignment of officials for the matches; - 3.1.16.
-Providing match balls to teams for training upon arrival and match balls to the venue; - 3.1.17.
-Work with the Local Organizing Committee to produce a stage to be used for the post-final match award presentation; - 3.1.18.
-Provide the trophy, medals, and awards; - 3.1.19.
-Replacing Associations (as seen fit by Concacaf) that have withdrawn from The Competition; - 3.1.20.
-Settling cases of force majeure; - 3.1.21.
-Dealing with any other aspect of The Competition that is not the responsibility of any other body under the terms of these Regulations; - 3.1.22.
-Conduct COVID-19 testing for all Match Officials and Concacaf Staff per established requirements (if required). - 3.2.
-Team Hospitality - 3.2.1.
-Local Transportation - 3.2.1.1.
-One coach bus with air conditioning for the official delegation for official Tournament movements (service to and from airport, hotel to and from stadium, hotel to and from training venue and any other official activity of The Competition); - 3.2.1.2.
-Equipment truck service airport-hotel-airport, and hotelstadium-hotel on match days;
+Officials' appointments for all matches; - 3.1.16.
+Replacing Associations (as seen fit by Concacaf) that have withdrawn from The Competition; - 3.1.17.
+Settling cases of force majeure; - 3.1.18.
+Dealing with any other aspect of The Competition that is not the responsibility of any other body under the terms of these Regulations; - 3.1.19.
+Conduct COVID-19 testing for all Match Officials and Concacaf Staff per established requirements (if applicable). - 3.2.
+The decisions taken by Concacaf are final and binding and not subject to appeal. - 4.
+PARTICIPATING MEMBER ASSOCIATIONS